We asked Tribeca’s Brad Fox to share his insights into the challenges and opportunities facing Australia as we head into a recession.

 Be more deliberate with your spending.
 The use of paid subscriptions such as Netflix, Disney, Kayo and so on have gone up dramatically during the COVID restrictions.
 Maybe you don’t need all of them at once, so think about reducing them as they all add up over the month.
 The idea is to screen what items you’re spending on to reduce your expenses.

 As I’ve mentioned previously, now is a great time to do some learning or re-skilling.
 If you find yourself out of work, try to turn this into a positive by focusing on your own self-development – do a free course; start up a new fitness regime; write down some new career and life goals.
-And talk to your financial adviser who can help you with these conversations.
+And talk to your financial advisor who can help you with these conversations.

 If you’re someone who’s employed, you want to build up your cash position.
 Maybe the overtime that you rely upon will dry up, so it’s good to have that cash buffer to be able to draw on.
 If you’re in a strong position with your career and finances including debt, it could also be a good time to start to invest slowly, sensibly and deliberately.
 Of course, family and friends are the priority if they need help and you can provide it.
 But if you have the capacity to take advantage of the market weakness – take that advantage.